pgRouting/pgrouting/src/contraction/doc/contraction.rst

 Dead end contraction
 -------------------------------------------------------------------------------

 Dead end nodes
 ......................

+.. note:: TODO: based on the code explain precisely what is considered a dead end node

+.. rubric:: Examples

 - The green node ``B`` represents a dead end node
 - The node ``A`` is the only node connecting to ``B``.